satoyos/Shuffle100_Swift/Readme.md

 (#1 ..
 It means "Single Verses by a Hundred People", selected by Teika Fujiwara about 800 years ago, as "The All Time Best 100 in these 600 years" at that time.)

-RubyMotion version of this app is in [App Store](https://itunes.apple.com/jp/app/bai-shou-dumi-shangge/id857819404?mt=8) , supports playing the game, by singing verses at random.
+This app is in [App Store](https://itunes.apple.com/jp/app/bai-shou-dumi-shangge/id857819404?mt=8) , supports playing the game, by singing verses at random.

 You can watch Demo video at [this page](https://vimeo.com/88511077).
 (Now, we are migrating the app from RubyMotion to Swift in this repository.)